jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 # Does it Generalize?

 So, we've seen that for this race track, we can train the network and make it go around.
 What if we put it on a totally different race track?
 Fortunately Udacity provided just a second track in the simulator, so let's try it out.
+Note that this is exactly the same network as in the previous video, and it has not seen any part of this new track in its training data.

 <p style="position:relative;padding-top:56.25%;">
   <iframe src="https://www.youtube.com/embed/3ew8wv6Lhv0" frameborder="0" allowfullscreen